FAQ Categories

 Depending on the type of surgery scheduled, the anesthesiologist will determine whether or not an IV is required.
 Most children undergoing anesthesia will require an IV.
 Occasionally, the IV can be started after the child is asleep.

-The Bedford Ambulatory Surgical Center is staffed by the Anesthesia Care Group, a group of board certified/board eligible Anesthesiologists and Certified Registered Nurse Anesthetists (CRNAs).
-The Anesthesia Care Group has been providing the anesthesia services for the Catholic Medical Center for over 20 years.
+The Bedford Ambulatory Surgical Center is staffed by the Amoskeag Anesthesia, a group of board certified/board eligible Anesthesiologists and Certified Registered Nurse Anesthetists (CRNAs).
+The Amoskeag Anesthesia has been providing the anesthesia services for the Catholic Medical Center for over 20 years.

 The Bedford Ambulatory Surgical Center is fully equipped with state of the art emergency equipment and supplies.
 The surgical center utilizes the same anesthesia providers as our affiliated hospital, Catholic Medical Center.
 The recovery room nurses are trained in critical care, and are ACLS (Advanced Cardiac Life Support) and PALS (Pediatric Advanced Life Support) certified.
 If necessary, once stabilized, your child will be transferred by ambulance to the hospital.